 You should bring all the same information you need to submit a change of address online, plus some additional items, including:

-Usually the process for getting an updated copy of your license is fairly straightforward: You submit the change of address, pay the required fee and present any required documents, and wait to receive your new duplicate license with your updated address.
+Usually the process for getting an updated copy of your license is fairly straightforward: you submit the change of address, pay the required fee and present any required documents, and wait to receive your new duplicate license with your updated address.

-Depending on the rules and processes in your state, you may be able to update your vehicle registration, voter registration and organ donor status at the same time that you update your address.
+Depending on the rules and processes in your state, you may be able to update your vehicle registration, voter registration, and organ donor status at the same time that you update your address.

-If you’ve moved across state lines, the rules are a little different, and you’ll need a whole new license.
+Yes, if you’ve moved across state lines, the rules are a little different, and you’ll need a whole new license.
 You should make an appointment with the DMV in your new home state to exchange your out-of-state driver’s license as soon as you can after moving.